How to create risk-sharing opportunities in value-based care

 Risk-sharing agreements between providers and manufacturers, for instance, not only accelerate market access and help achieve competitive differentiation, but also require manufacturers to demonstrate product utilization and intended care outcomes—focusing their sales strategy on clinical quality rather than cost.

 Communication and collaborative care delivery are essential components of the value-based model.
-If the ultimate goal of this system is to reduce total medical expense while improving care quality, then coordination between all members of the care team is one of the principal ways to achieve that end.
+If the ultimate goal of this system is to reduce total medical expense while improving care quality, then coordination between all members of the care team is one of the best ways to achieve that end.

 Electronic-medical record (EMR) systems are now able to marry costs with care outcomes, and provide physicians and other healthcare professionals with a more in-depth look at the whole care process, including metrics such as: